-Panel Member #9 Would rate high if reliability results were higher
+Panel Member #9 Would rate high if reliability results were higher but as noted above, it is acceptable considering the QM Steward's rationale

 VALIDITY: ASSESSMENT OF THREATS TO VALIDITY

 12. Please describe any concerns you have with measure exclusions.